Puja Rules While Worshipping At Home

 If there is a temple in the house then every morning and evening worship must be done.
-Be sure to play the bell at the time of worship, as well as roaming throughout the house once, should ring the bell.
-By doing so, the bell sound destroys negativity and increases the positivity.
+Be sure to play the bell at the time of worship, as well as roam throughout the house once, should ring the bell.
+By doing so, the bell sound destroys negativity and increases positivity.

 Rules regarding offering

 In the worship, stale flowers, leaves should not be offered.
 Use only clean and fresh water.
-In this regard, it is worth noting that basil leaves and gangaajal are never considered stale, so they can be used anytime.
+In this regard, it is worth noting that basil leaves and Ganga Jal are never considered stale, so they can be used anytime.
 The remaining ingredients should be used fresh only.
 If a flower is swollen or bad, then do not offer it to God.

 It is also unlikely to have toilets around the temple of the house.
 So, create a puja room at such a place where there is no toilet.
 If a shrine is built in a small room then there should be some places open where it can be easily accessible.

-Don’t keep broken sculptures in temple
+Don’t keep broken sculptures in the temple

-According to scriptures, worship of fragmented idols has been barred.
+According to the scriptures, the worship of fragmented idols has been barred.
 Whatever statue is broken, it should be removed from the place of worship and should be flown into a holy river flowing.
 The worship of fragmented idols has been considered inauspicious.
 In this regard, it is worth keeping in mind that only Shivalinga is never considered fragmented at any stage.